T (for Torture)

 Join us for this gala event and viewing of his film.
 Get tickets at HMTC.TicketLeap.com

-Read MoreOn June 4 at 7pm, the public is invited to see the play DEATH OF A SOCIAL SECURITY BENEFIT cinematically.
-The play was produced by HMTC during pandemic restrictions which did not allow us to have all seats filled.
-In fact, programs were touchless—online—with access using a QR code that was provided.
-However, a film was made of the play and the audience will see a cinematically performed play.
+On June 4, 2022 at 7pm, the public is invited to see the workshop play DEATH OF A SOCIAL SECURITY BENEFIT cinematically.
+The workshop was done at HMTC during pandemic restrictions which did not allow us to have the public.
+However, a film was made of the workshop and later exhibited for an audience.

 To do the above is a big job for the editor.
 Many hours are devoted to get the shots seamlessly in a film format.
 However, it pays off at the end.